Center-outward Rank- and Sign-based VARMA Portmanteau Tests: Chitturi, Hosking, and Li--McLeod revisited: Abstract

 \section{Abstract}

-{ {Revisiting the pseudo-Gaussian tests of \cite{Chit74}, \cite{Hosk1980}, and \cite{LiMcL81} for VARMA models from a Le Cam perspective, we first provide a more precise and rigorous description of the asymptotic behavior of the multivariate portmanteau test statistic.
-Then, based on the concepts of center-outward ranks and signs recently developed in~\cite{Hallinetal2021}, we propose a class of multivariate portmanteau rank- and sign-based test statistics which, under the null hypothesis and under a broad family of innovation densities, can be approximated by an asymptotically chi-square variable.
+{ {The pseudo-Gaussian portmanteau tests of Chitturi, Hosking, and Li and McLeod for VARMA models are revisited from a Le Cam perspective, providing a precise and more rigorous description of the asymptotic behavior of the multivariate portmanteau test statistic, which depends on the dimension $d$ of the observations, the number $m$ of lags involved, and the length $n$ of the observation period.
+Then, based on the concepts of center-outward ranks and signs recently developed (Hallin, del Barrio, Cuesta-Albertos, and Matr\' an, {\it Annals of Statistics} 49, 1139--1165, 2021), a class of multivariate rank- and sign-based portmanteau test statistics is proposed which, under the null hypothesis and under a broad family of innovation densities, can be approximated by an asymptotically chi-square variable.
 The asymptotic properties of these tests are derived; simulations demonstrate their advantages over their classical pseudo-Gaussian counterpart. } }